Roy's Motel & Café, Amboy, California

 The Crown Railroad Café in Flagstaff

-on HW 180 Flagstaff to Grand Canyon
+on Highway 180 from Flagstaff to Grand Canyon

 cited down-trees

-HW 180 (direction Flagstaff)
+Highway 180 (direction Flagstaff)

-Colorado River
+the Colorado River

-out of Seligman
+The Main Road of Seligman

-that's what I call a men's room, the restroom inside the General Store!
+"Welcome to Hackberry..."
+I hope they mean it serious!that's what I call a men's room, the restroom inside the General Store!

-often seen… the freight trains
+often seen ... the freight trains

-Andy Devine, a famous actor, born in Flagstaff, grown up in Kingman (1905-1977)
+Andy Devine (1905-1977), a famous actor, born in Flagstaff but grown up in Kingman

 Mr. D'z, unfortunately we were not hungry